Bert Jansch: London (mid-1960s)

 Jansch moved to London.
 There, in 1963, at the invitation of Bob Wilson – a Staffordshire folksinger who was also an art student at St Martin's School of Art – he was asked to take over as resident singer at Bunjies on Litchfield Street with Charles Pearce, another art student.
-They remained in that situation for a year before Pearce moved to south London to run several clubs south of the Thames.
+They remained in that situation for a year before Pearce moved to South London to run several clubs south of the Thames.
 There was a burgeoning interest in folk music throughout London by then.
 There, he met the engineer and producer Bill Leader, at whose home they made a recording of Jansch's music on a reel-to-reel tape recorder.
 Leader sold the tape for £100 to Transatlantic Records, who produced an album directly from it.
 The album Bert Jansch was released in 1965, and went on to sell 150,000 copies.
-It included Jansch's protest song "Do You Hear Me Now", which was brought to the attention of the pop music mainstream later that year by the singer Donovan, who covered it on his Universal Soldier EP, which reached No. 1 in the UK EP chart and No. 27 in the singles chart.
+It included Jansch's protest song "Do You Hear Me Now", which was brought to the attention of the pop music mainstream later that year by the singer Donovan, who covered it on his The Universal Soldier EP, which reached No. 1 in the UK EP chart and No. 27 in the singles chart.
 Pearce disappeared from Jansch's life after arranging for him to be one of the artists in the Liberal International concert, "Master of the Guitar" at the Royal Festival Hall in 1968.
 Also included on Jansch's first album was his song "Needle of Death", a stark anti-drugs lament written after a friend died of a heroin overdose.

 In his early career, Jansch was sometimes characterized as a British Bob Dylan.
 During this period, Jansch stated that his musical influences were few: "the only three people that I've ever copied were Big Bill Broonzy, Davy Graham and Archie Fisher."
 Jansch followed his first album with two more, produced in quick succession: It Don't Bother Me and Jack Orion, which contained his first recording of "Blackwaterside", later to be taken up by Jimmy Page and recorded by Led Zeppelin as "Black Mountain Side".
 Jansch said, "The accompaniment was nicked by a well-known member of one of the most famous rock bands, who used it, unchanged, on one of their records."
 Transatlantic took legal advice about the alleged copyright infringement, and was advised that there was "a distinct possibility that Bert might win an action against Page."
 Ultimately, Transatlantic was dubious about the costs involved in taking on Led Zeppelin in the courts, and half the costs would have had to be paid by Jansch personally, which he simply could not afford, so the case was never pursued.
 The arrangement and recording of Jack Orion was greatly influenced by Jansch's friend, singer Anne Briggs.